 I quickly passed him and went back with the water.
 Unfortunately for me, while sharing the food, I was the person to serve him again.

 What will you eat?
 I asked in the dialect. ” I go chop na fufu.”
 He responded and his voice didn’t almost come out.
-I am sure it was fright.
+It was surely due to fright.
 He had seen his heart beat.

 Strange!
 A normal village boy won’t answer in pidgin.
 He would have responded in the dialect.
 This strange boy kept looking at me.